dallasrlones/bit-trader/README.md

   We are limited to 2.6 API calls in a single second, thus every 1 second a fetch will be made to get the most recent pricing

+## TO-DO

+  Get rid of the shitty npm module and just use axios that thing has tons of security issues